Roisin-Fallon/Programming_and_Scripting_Project_2019/README.md

  <img src="https://www.oreilly.com/library/view/python-artificial-intelligence/9781789539462/assets/462dc4fa-fd62-4539-8599-ac80a441382c.png" width="263" title="Attributes measured">

+ ## Summarize the dataset:

+     # To summarise the data for iris overall dataset
+     print("Summary statistics for iris entire dataset:")
+     print(sp.describe())

+     # To summarise the data for iris overall iris setosa
+     print("Summary statistics for iris setosa dataset:")
+     summary = print(setosa.describe())

+     # To summarise the data for iris overall iris versicolor
+     print("Summary statistics for iris versicolor dataset:")
+     print(versicolor.describe())

+     # To summarise the data for iris overall iris virginica
+     print("Summary statistics for iris virginica dataset:")
+     print(virginica.describe())

 ### Visualize the dataset:

 ### Boxplots:
 <p>
 Boxplot is a grapical representation to show the distribution of data based on the five number summary: